Microwave Green Beans (Fast & Easy Method)

 What is the best way to store fresh green beans?

-Store unwashed fresh green beans in a plastic bag or sealed container in the crisper drawer of the fridge for up to a week.
-You can also freeze them in an airtight container or ziploc for several months.
-No need to blanch them first.
+Store unwashed green beans in a plastic bag or sealed container in the crisper drawer for up to 1 week.
+You can also freeze them in an airtight container for several months.

 green beans on white plate with chopped almonds on top